 There’s a problem with all of these displays: no one lives hovering above the city.
 No one works hovering above the city.
 No one travels hovering above the city (as much as one might wish there were, say, dirigibles).
 People live at street level.

 In his fantastic book Cities for People, Jan Gehl describes three scales in Chapter 5.1 “The Brasilia Syndrome”.
-You can also hear him describe this briefly in the movie Urbanized and for a while you could watch a video of him in Ottawa describing the issue in an extensive, very funny speech (I periodically beg the NCC to put it back online
+You can also hear him describe this briefly in the movie Urbanized and for a while you could watch a video of him in Ottawa describing the issue in an extensive, very funny speech.
+I used to periodically beg the NCC to put it back online, but they are never going to.
+His presentation has also been disappeared from the web, so all you can see right now is the page where his slides used to be (Internet Archive).

 The scales are: